 “This is the demolition of lives, dreams and being of Muslims in India.
 It is very well targeted against the Muslim community in India.
 This dispossession is rooted in the wider extermination process of the Hindutva project,” Fatima added.

-In June 2022, three UN Special Rapporteurs for Housing, Minority Issues and Freedom of Religion wrote a joint letter to the Indian government strongly criticizing and protesting arbitrary housing and property demolitions ordered by local governments to punish Muslim minorities.
+In June 2022, Three United Nations Special Rapporteurs for Housing, Minority Issues and Freedom of Religion wrote a joint letter to the Indian government strongly criticizing and protesting arbitrary housing and property demolitions ordered by local governments to punish Muslim minorities.
 The letter claims the Indian government has carried out “collective punishment” against the minority Muslim community.

 Aasif Mujtaba, the founder of Miles2Smile, a group working for the rehabilitation of people affected by violence in north India, claims there is no remedy as the state becomes the “perpetrator” of targeting the people.